langerv/mondrian/README.md

 Cities are generated in a pseudo-random fashion from simple street patterns.
 Houses (white boxes) and markets (red boxes) are derived from streets (yellow).
 Each agent (or citizen) is allocated to a house, and moves randomly in the city.
 Agents increase their health finding food (i.e. in markets).

 A Floyd algorithm ensures real-time pathfinding to lead each agents through a graph automatically deduced from the city structure.
-During motion, agents use also a simple avoidance technique.
+During their motion, agents use also a simple avoidance technique based on neighborhood occupation.

 Simulation parameters: {city size, number of citizens}